Host a Book Leveling Party

 - Wal-Mart and Target carry great, inexpensive baskets.

-- Find good, quality baskets at www.reallygoodstuff.com and www.stepstoliteracy.com.
+- Find good, quality baskets from Really Good Stuff and Steps to Literacy.

 - Label the baskets in engaging colors with graphics that tie into the category.

 Now you are ready to start leveling!
 This sounds like the hard part, right?
 Wrong!
-Teachers at our leveling party found this step to be a piece of cake with the help of the Scholastic Book Wizard.
+Teachers at our leveling party found this step to be a piece of cake with the help of Scholastic's Book Wizard.

-- Go to Scholastic Book Wizard and select the type of Leveling System you would like to use and click set.
+- Go to Scholastic's Book Wizard and select the type of Leveling System you would like to use and click set.

 - Type your book title in the Quick Search box and click search.
 Your book or series of books will come up displaying the title, a picture of the book, its reading level, and if it has a Scholastic Reading Counts or Accelerated Reader quiz.